CLI Tool

 projects update <projectId>

-Update a project.
+Update a project’s settings.

 runhuman projects update proj_abc123 --name "New Name"

-runhuman projects update proj_abc123 -d "Updated description"
+runhuman projects update proj_abc123 --default-url https://google.com

 Options:

---name <name>- New project name-d, --description <text>- New description--default-url <url>- New default URL--github-repo <owner/repo>- New GitHub repository
+-n, --name <name>- New project name-u, --default-url <url>- New default URL-g, --github-repo <owner/repo>- New GitHub repository

 projects delete <projectId>

 Delete a project permanently.
+Requires the full project ID for safety.

 runhuman projects delete proj_abc123 --force